Waste Levy waived for flood affected areas

-The NSW Government has waived the waste levy fee for residents disposing of flood generated waste in areas across NSW north coast, the Southern Highlands and Northern Tablelands that have been declared Natural Disaster Areas.
+The NSW Government has waived the waste levy fee for residents disposing of flood generated waste in areas across NSW that have been declared Natural Disaster Areas.

-NSW EPA Executive Director Regulatory Operations Steve Beaman said thousands of people in NSW are reeling from the effects of the floods impacting their communities.
+EPA Executive Director Regulatory Operations Steve Beaman said thousands of people in northern NSW are reeling from the effects of the floods impacting their communities.

 “Where the emergency has passed in some areas, residents will face a hard and painful clean-up process,” Mr Beaman said.